absorensen/numbers_go_brrrr/m0_introduction/s0_intro_to_computing.md

 ## Scripting Languages
 Chill out, take things one line of code at a time.
 Scripting languages aren't compiled, but run one line at a time.
-This leaves the system unable to look beyond the current line of code, unless you add a compiler to the mix, whic usually takes a look at all of your code.
+This leaves the system unable to look beyond the current line of code, unless you add a compiler to the mix, which usually takes a look at all of your code.

 [Python][0] is likely the scripting language you are most familiar with.
 Python is very popular due to its apparent ease-of-use, but it is quite slow in its raw form.
 A key advantage of vanilla Python is the